Ever wondered what Toronto’s real estate market is like? As most realtors will tell you, volatility is the necessary evil investors have to endure.

 Being one of the city’s largest and busiest transit routes, the area has benefited from commuters who wish to be closer to Toronto.

-The new streetcars that got introduced not too long ago have made transportation way easier for those who rely on that.
+The new streetcars that got introduced not too long ago have made transportation way easier for those who rely on them.

-Its location, new buildings, and relatively affordable investment price make it a good choice for real estate development.
+Its location, new properties, and relatively affordable investment options make it a good choice for real estate and commercial property development.
 Note that the average price for an entry-level condo is $500,000.

-Condo investing has for long been a reserve of downtown Toronto, but now we have pocket neighbourhoods outside downtown yet within the city that boasts of the same features and reasons downtown has.
-Yonge and Eglinton is one of them
+Investing in the condo market has for long been a reserve of downtown Toronto, but now we have pocket neighbourhoods outside downtown yet within the city that boasts of the same features and benefits downtown has.
+Yonge and Eglinton are one of them.

-Things like great transit, high real estate prices, great infrastructure, and the potential for a future rise in prices are just as strong in Yonge and Eglinton as they are in downtown.
+Things like great transit, high real estate investment prices, great infrastructure, and the potential for a future rise in property prices are just as strong in Yonge and Eglinton as they are in the downtown area.

-One of the things making Yonge and Eglinton receive more attention is the ongoing construction of the light rail rapid transit (LRRT), due in 2020.
-Most of it will be underground and it will improve accessibility to Toronto city.
+One of the things making Yonge and Eglinton receive more attention is the ongoing construction of the Eglinton Crosstown Light Rail Transit (ECLRT), due in 2031.
+Most of it will be underground, and it will improve accessibility to Toronto city.

-Expect mixed investments mainly in houses, but lately includes many condos too.
+Expect mixed real estate investments mainly in houses, but lately, this includes many condos too.
 In the past few years, resale prices for some condo buildings around Yonge and Eglinton have been strong.
-The investment level is mid to high, while the average price for an entry-level house is $1.3 million and $500,000 for condos.
+The investment properties rank fairly well, with the average price for an entry-level house currently at $1.3 million and $500,000 for condos.

 Yorkville is located north of Bloor Street and to the west of Yonge Street.
 It has one of Canada’s most exclusive shopping districts within it, in addition to upscale restaurants and top-class hotels.